jamesplease/maths/src/topics/foundations/index.md

-# Foundations
+# Mathematics

-The foundations of mathematics.
+Mathematics is a broad range of subjects that typically involve numbers.